The Administrators Association:

 - fostering clear communication among College administrators, faculty, staff and students.

-Nominees eligible to receive the Administrative Faculty Association Administrator of the Year Award are limited to members of the Association, as described in Section III.
+Nominees eligible to receive the Administrators Association Administrator of the Year Award are limited to members of the Association, as described in Section III.
 Part A. of the Constitution.

-Only current members of the Administrative Faculty Association are eligible to nominate an individual for the Administrator of the Year Award.
+Only current members of the Administrators Association are eligible to nominate an individual for the Administrator of the Year Award.

 A call for nominations is sent to the membership in March.
 The members are then asked to choose from among the top 5 nominees.